439th Operations Group

 The 439th Operations Group is an active United States Air Force Reserve unit.
 It is the flying component of the Twenty-Second Air Force 439th Airlift Wing, stationed at Westover Air Reserve Base, Massachusetts.

-The unit's World War II predecessor unit, the 439th Troop Carrier Group was a C-47 Skytrain transport unit assigned to Ninth Air Force in Western Europe.
-During Operation Overlord, two serials of aircraft, one of 45 and the other of 36 from the 439th TCG were dispatched late in the evening of 5 June to drop the 506th Parachute Infantry Regiment during the first hour of the invasion behind Utah Beach.
+The unit's World War II predecessor unit, the 439th Troop Carrier Group, was a C-47 Skytrain transport unit assigned to Ninth Air Force in Western Europe.
+During Operation Overlord, two serials of aircraft of the 439th TCG, one of 45 and the other of 36, were dispatched late in the evening of 5 June to drop the 506th Parachute Infantry Regiment during the first hour of the invasion behind Utah Beach.

 Difficult weather conditions and heavy anti-aircraft fire were encountered and three aircraft failed to return.
 A reinforcement mission with gliders was flown on the following day, with 50 C-47s towing 30 Horsa and 20 CG-4 Wacos.
 The 439th later received a Distinguished Unit Citation for its work during these two days.

 Overview

 The group operates 8 C-5M Super Galaxys, flown by the 337th Airlift Squadron.
-The peacetime mission includes recruiting, training and supervision of personnel to assure mission readiness.
+The peacetime mission includes recruiting, training, and supervision of personnel to assure mission readiness.

-The 439th Operations Group is capable of providing worldwide air movement of troops, supplies, equipment and medical patients.
+The 439th Operations Group can provide worldwide air movement of troops, supplies, equipment and medical patients.
 Airlift also involves airdrop and combat offloading operations.

 Units

-The 439th Operations Group consists of the following units:
+The 439th Operations Group consists of: